chrishrtmn/dev-environment/README.md

 To push code to your GitHub repositories, we're going to use the recommended HTTPS method (versus SSH).
 So you don't have to type your username and password everytime, let's enable Git password caching as described [here](https://help.github.com/articles/set-up-git):

     $ git config --global credential.helper osxkeychain

-**Note**: On a Mac, it is important to remember to add `.DS_Store` (a hidden OS X system file that's put in folders) to your `.gitignore` files.
-You can take a look at this repository's [.gitignore](/chrishrtmn/dev-setup-macos/blob/master/.gitignore) file for inspiration.

 <br><br>